slendidev/slendidev/README.md

 * I love programming in HolyC, C++ and Fennel.
 Currently working on a telnet game to familiarize myself with Go.

-* Quit using tiling window managers to switch to Gnome.
+* I've quit using tiling window managers and switched to Gnome.
 Now a Fedora and Arch Linux user.

 * `# dd if=/dev/zero of=/dev/sda bs=4M`